[Formerly Sec. 31-308(b) and Sec. 31-308(d)]

 Schilling v.
 New Departure-Hyatt Division, 3290 CRB-6-96-3 (August 4, 1997).

 Claimant suffered high-frequency hearing losses from workplace exposure.
 Pursuant to AMA formula, which trier followed, claimant suffered no permanent hearing loss entitling him to permanent partial disability benefits.
 Majority held that the decision should be affirmed.
 The only permanent partial disability diagnosis given in the record is the zero percent one based on the AMA guidelines.
 No alternative test and permanent partial disability rating was offered into evidence by the claimant, even though the doctors acknowledged the limitations of the AMA formula and agreed that the claimant had suffered significant hearing loss above 2000 Hz.
-(Vargas, C., dissenting) AMA formula fails to compensate claimant for actual loss that is included in § 31-308.
+(Vargas, C., DISSENTING) AMA formula fails to compensate claimant for actual loss that is included in § 31-308.
 Such a result is unreasonable given the spirit of the Workers’ Compensation Act.
 Cites with approval Ricigliano v.
 Rex Forge, 15 Conn.
 Workers’ Comp.
 Rev. Op.
-142, 2190 CRB-6-94-10 (May 2, 1996).
+142, 2190 CRB-6-94-10 (January 18, 1996).
 See also, Schilling, § 31-301.
 Appeal procedure.

 Chialastri v.
 Angelo’s Trucking, 16 Conn.
 Workers’ Comp.
 Rev. Op.
 239, 3256 CRB-8-96-1 (June 24, 1997).